3 Barbell Complexes For Rapid Fat Loss

 I'm not discounting it as the fact that it exists, but I think the fact that you are now aware of over-training is the exact cause you under-training.
 It's what you do know that is holding you back from training hard.

-Lastly, when your attempting to use complexes to burn fat, it's important that you use an appropriate load to prevent from burn out and to maximize intensity.
+Lastly, when you're attempting to use complexes to burn fat, it's important that you use an appropriate load to prevent from burn out and to maximize intensity.
 We'll get into that shortly.

 All complexes use some variation of an Olympic lift.
 You must learn how to do the Olympic lifts first, before you attempt to do a complex.